tonyreveal/automation_platform_config_template/README.md

 Dependencies
 ------------

-A combination of `ansible.controller` or `ansible.tower` or `awx.awx` and
+A combination of `ansible.controller` and `controller_configuration` collections.
-`controller_configuration` collections.

 Playbook Execution
 ----------------

-You can run this playbook from ansible cli or as a Job Template in Tower / Controller.
+You can run this playbook from ansible cli or as a Job Template in Controller.

-From the command line to define all objects:
+From the command line:

-    ansible-playbook controller_config.yml --tags alltags

-    or just to create new job templates:

-    ansible-playbook controller_config.yaml --tags jobtemplates
+    `ansible-playbook controller_config.yml`

 License
 -------

-BSD
+MIT

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+Tony Reveal